friendsofhoneywood.co.uk

 • 407 Caterham - Whyteleafe - Purley - South Croydon - Croydon - Waddon - Wallington Green - Carshalton – Sutton

-• S3 Belmont (Sutton Hospital) - Carshalton Beeches - Carshalton - Sutton - Sutton Common - Worcester Park (NOT SUNDAYS)
+• S3 Belmont (Sutton Hospital) - Carshalton Beeches - Carshalton - Sutton - Sutton Common - Worcester Park - Malden Manor Station (NOT SUNDAYS)

 Buses 127 and 157 stop in North Street near the end of Honeywood Walk.
 Bus 407 stops in Pound Street.
-All these, together with the X26, stop in Carshalton High Street.
-The S3 stops in West Street, a short walk away.
+All these, together with the SL7, stop in Carshalton High Street.
+The S3 stops in West Street, at the end of Festival Walk.

 Travelling by train